 A compressed air gauge will have a face under a plastic shield, on which pressure levels are printed.
 A needle is attached to a shaft protruding through the center of the face, and that needle is calibrated to rotate to a pressure as the gauge internal components are subjected to air pressure from the air line to which the regulator is attached.

-Air Gauge Readings
+Replacing an Air Gauge

-Many (most?) of the air gauges on home and small workshop type air compressors are not of particularly great quality.
+Most of the air gauges on home and small workshop type air compressors are not of particularly great quality.

 Over time, the needle may break, the needle shaft might fail, the plastic cover may get broken, or more likely, very humid air has, over often a short while, corroded the gauge internals to the point that the gauge doesn’t display pressure accurately anymore.